newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/floor-plan-approval-doh.md

 callToActionText: ""
 ---

+Your floor plan has to be designed by an architect or structural engineer.

 Contact your local department of health to have your floor plan and kitchen approved.

 You will need to schedule periodic follow-ups.

 ---